Menu

 Climate and natural disasters

-Spain experiences natural disasters and severe weather.
+Spain experiences natural disasters and severe weather, especially along the northern coast and islands.

 If there's a natural disaster, follow the advice of local authorities.